jackb22/Dark-Web-/README.md

 ## Setup

 1. Install Docker and Docker Compose on your machine.
+2. Tor installed on your machine.
+The scraper uses Tor to access .onion sites, so it's necessary to have Tor installed and correctly configured.
-2. Build the Docker images and start the services: `docker-compose up --build`
+3. Build the Docker images and start the services: `docker-compose up --build`

 ## Project Structure